Introduction

 The Spirit and the Judges

 The Spirit of the LORD (ruach YHWH) plays a crucial role in the judges' ministry.
 The Spirit "came upon" Othniel (3:10), Gideon (6:34), Jephthah (11:29), and Samson (13:25; 14:6, 19; 15:14), empowering them for military leadership and deliverance.
+The Hebrew verb labash ("to clothe") is used in 6:34, suggesting that the Spirit "clothed himself" with Gideon—a vivid image of divine empowerment.
 Yet the Spirit's empowerment does not guarantee moral transformation: Samson, the most Spirit-empowered judge, is also the most morally compromised.
 This disconnect between charismatic empowerment and moral character raises important questions about the nature of spiritual gifts and their relationship to holiness.

 Theological Analysis